-- Gortarowey, Union Wood and Knocknarea, Co Sligo - Glenfarne Wood, Milltown Wood, cycle and walking trails in County Leitrim. - Drumharriff, Drumboe and Ards forest park Co Donegal.
+- Gortarowey, Union Wood and Knocknarea, Co Sligo - Belleek, Raheens and Tourmakeady, Co.
+Mayo. - Drumharriff, Drumboe and Ards forest park Co Donegal.

 The BAU has a high recreational usage with a number of National Way-marked Ways traversing Coillte property within the BAU.
-These include sections of Sligo way, Miners way in Cos Sligo and Leitrim respectively.
+These include sections of the Sligo way, Co Sligo.
 Bealach na Gaeltachta, Sli Dun na nGall, The Bluestacks Way and The Pilgrim's Path, in County Donegal.
+The Bangor way, Foxford way and Western way in Co.
+Mayo.